 There are no strict conditions on who is eligible for application.
 We recommend applicants to have finished at least their undergraduate studies (BA degree) to have a certain command of scientific work and an idea of scientific projects.
-However, a certain educational degree is no necessity, although advanced graduate students (MA) and PhD students certainly fit best.
-We especially recommend those applicants who are still in their academic education to explicitly describe their experience with and knowledge of the reserach topic and/or CSS methods.
+However, a certain educational degree is not a necessity.
+Advanced graduate students (MA) and Ph.D. students certainly fit best.
+We especially recommend those applicants who are still in their academic education to explicitly describe their experience with and knowledge of the research topic and/or CSS methods.
 However, this is also recommendable for all applicants.

-Also scholars even further in their career (e.g. postdocs) are invited to apply, too, if they are new to the reserach topic or CSS methods.
+Also, scholars even further in their career (e.g. postdocs) are invited to apply, too, if they are new to the research topic or to CSS methods.

 Do I need to have a certain educational degree for being admitted?

 No, not in general.
-Although the main target group for participation are advanced MA-level and doctoral students, we welcome applications of dedicated undergraduate students and postdocs who want to engage in a new field of reserach or method.
+Although the main target group for participation is advanced MA-level and doctoral students, we welcome applications of dedicated undergraduate students and postdocs who want to engage in a new field of research or method.

 If you are an undergraduate, you should be familiar either with the theoretical or methodological focus.
 Please explain your knowledge, experience and/or skills within the respective field in your application.

 How can I apply for the summer school?

 You must apply online via the web-based tool EasyChair.
 You find instructions and required documents on our application page – click here.